 Just contact us and submit your completed Application Form and university transcripts.
 We will review your transcripts, looking for 12 hours of credit in your desired or preferred certification area (15 hrs for math or science), then visit with you and help you decide what you would like to teach.
-Then you can be enrolled and began the requirements to become certified.
+Then you can be enrolled and begin the requirements to become certified.
 Important requirements are:

 1. Participation in our Preparation Program Institute to equip you with skills and strategies for making a successful transition into the teaching profession.

 2. Completion of 30 hours of Field-Based Experience.
 This is your opportunity to observe teachers in their classrooms.

 A: Classroom management refers to all of the things that a teacher does to organize students, space, time, and materials, so that instruction in content and student learning can take place.
 According to Harry Wong, renown educator, author, and proponent of classroom management, "The most important factor governing student learning is Classroom Management."

 This has also been stated strongly by Robert J. Marzano (EDUCATIONAL LEADERSHIP, Sept.
 2003, V. 61, pp 6-13), who says "Today, we know more about teaching than we ever have before.
 Research has shown us that teachers’ actions in their classrooms have twice the impact on student achievement as do school policies regarding curriculum, assessment, staff collegiality, and community involvement."
 We also know that one of the classroom teacher’s most important jobs is managing the classroom effectively.